sharryheb/friend-finder/README.md

 # FriendFinder

 This application is essentially a friend matching service.
 It is hosted here: https://friend-finder-sdh.herokuapp.com/

-## Setup
-1. Clone this repo to your local directory.

-2. Navigate to your repo in your command terminal, and enter:

-   npm install

-Feel free to load your own starter data into the friends.js file, or use the ones already in there.

-## Overview
+## Instructions

-The home page of the app has a button to start the survey.
+1. Click the Start button to start the survey.

-The survey will present you with a questionnaire.

-Clicking submit will generate your match and display it to you in a modal window.
+2. Enter your name and a photo link.
+3. Answer each question.
+3. Click Submit.
+4. Your closest-matched friend will appear in the Modal window.

+## Tech Used
+HTML, CSS, Javascript, jQuery, DOM Manipulation